Featured image courtesy of Zimbio.com (Feb. 19, 2018 – Source: Elsa/Getty Images North America)

 If there’s one thing that first-year manager Alex Cora has made abundantly clear, it’s that he will not rush players back and risk re-injury.
 With that in mind, Thornburg will probably spend the first few weeks on the roster with a very limited workload.
 Chances are, he won’t pitch in back-to-back games or go more than one inning at a time for a little while.

 However, when he can handle a full workload, expect him to step up as either the second or third option behind Craig Kimbrel.
 Kimbrel just recorded his 300th save, becoming the youngest pitcher in MLB history to do so.
 He’s arguably the best reliever in the game, and Thornburg will never be better than him.
 Current setup man Joe Kelly hasn’t allowed a run since his Opening Day implosion.
+(Update: Joe Kelly has allowed a run since Opening Day, but his stats are still solid.
+Kelly currently owns a 3.57 ERA and a 3.79 FIP).
 Quite frankly, Kelly’s been one of the best members of the team ever since punching out Tyler Austin, and the setup role should be his so long as he keeps up this pace.

 This leaves the 7th inning to Thornburg, and this trio should form one of the best late-inning groupings in baseball.
 Thornburg, Kelly, and Kimbrel can shut down any lineup, so if the starting pitcher can make it to the sixth inning with the led, the game’s basically over.